-SORGEM did not conduct a critical review of the business plan since it was not able to meet with management, and neither did it factor in brokers' assessment of the risks in the "The High Road 2022" plan, even in its so-called worst-case scenario.
+SORGEM did not conduct a critical review of the business plan since it did not have access to ALTRAN's management, which would undoubtedly have allowed it to have a more detailed assessment of the level of risk of the "The High Road 2022" plan.
+Provided that, neither did it factor in broker's assessment, who regularly follow ALTRAN and therefore have a thorough knowledge of the risks in the "The High Road 2022" plan, even in its so-called worst-case scenario.

-The discount rate of 7.5% appears particularly low in this context and out of the brokers and market spectrum.
-The discount rate used by the company in its impairment tests, in compliance with IFRS is not, in our view, an appropriate reference in this context and more generally in a financial valuation approach.
+In this context, the rate of 7.5% is particularly low and outside of the brokers' and market spectrum.

+The reference suggested by SORGEM noting the consistency of its discount rate with that applied by the Company within the framework of its impairment tests in accordance with IFRS is not, in our view, relevant in this context and more generally in a financial valuation approach.